Code-Institute-Submissions/band-milestone-project/README.md

 # Century Thirteen band website

 This website allows existing and new fans to discover a bit about the band "Century Thirteen".
 It's a place to find information about the bands latest ventures and future gigs.
 It allows fans to discover the newest songs and bands origins.
-It provides a gateway for "century Thitreens" social media accounts.
+It provides a gateway for Century Thirteen's social media accounts.
 Potential bookers can easily contact the band.

 Visit the site [here](https://kennedydmb.github.io/band-milestone-project/index.html)

 ## UX